GenericMappingTools/gmt/doc/rst/source/gmtselect.rst

     **c** select records NOT inside any point's circle of influence.

     **f** select records NOT inside any of the polygons.

+    **g** will pass records inside the cells with z equal zero of the grid mask in -G.

     **l** select records NOT within the specified distance of any line.